LuigiAM/PhD_project_website/README.md

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!

+## 💟 License & Attribution
+This project is open-source and available under the MIT License.
+You are free to use, modify, and distribute the code.

+If you use this code as a foundation for your own project, I would appreciate a simple attribution in your site's footer or acknowledgements page with a link back to my personal website:

+Website originally coded by luigiandreamoretti.com

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: